-The explanation was given in 1905 by A. Einstein (he got a Nobel prize for it in 1921) in a paper "On a Heuristic Point of View about the Creation and Conversion of Light".
+The explanation was given in 1905 by A. Einstein (he got a Nobel prize for it in 1921) in the paper "On a Heuristic Point of View about the Creation and Conversion of Light".

-- The light is a flux of light particles. - Each particle has the energy $\hbar\omega$. - The intensity of the light is how many light particles crosses a given cross-section in a given time. - An electron absorbs the light particle and acquires the energy $\hbar\omega$.
+- The light is a stream of "particles of light". - Each particle has the energy $\hbar\omega$. - The intensity of the light is how many light particles crosses a given cross-section in a given time particle flux in the stream. - An electron absorbs the light particle and acquires the energy $\hbar\omega$.
 It has to overcome the crystal attraction, it loses the energy \mathcal{A} by doing so.
 So it emerges outside with the energy $E = \hbar\omega \mathcal{A}$. - The number of kicked out electrons (if they can overcome the attraction) depends on how many light particles hit the material per unit time - the light intensity.